All Products

 Resource Quota

-Select resource specifications for the personal development environment instance based on your business requirements.
+Select the resource specifications for the personal development environment instance as needed.

-After you select a type of CPU-based specifications, the following information is displayed:
+After you select the specifications, the following information is displayed:

 Important

-Pay attention to the Resource Quota parameter.
-If your personal development environment instance is in the running state and a pay-as-you-go resource group is used, you are charged computing fees that are calculated based on the following formula: Resource quota × Instance running duration.
-If your personal development environment instance is in the running state and a subscription resource group is used, the available quota of the resource group is occupied.
+Note the Resource Quota information.
+When the personal development environment instance is running, if it uses a pay-as-you-go resource group, you are charged based on the formula: Resource quota × Instance runtime.
+If the instance uses a subscription resource group, the available quota of that resource group is consumed.

 Select Image